-EPP - An acronym for Enhanced Paparallel - A form of data transmission allel Port.
-A standard which increases in which the data is sent one byte at a the capabilities of the parallel port. time over several wires that each carry one byte.
-In parallel transmission, all the bytes arrive simultaneously, as op-ROM - An acronym for Read Only posed to serial transmission in which Memory.
-A type of memory that rebits arrive one by one. tains its data without requiring power.
-Once written, it cannot be modified.
+Parallel - A form of data transmission in which the data is sent one byte at a time over several wires that each carry one byte.
+In parallel transmission, all the bytes arrive simultaneously, as opposed to serial transmission in which bits arrive one by one.